Fox News Anchor Confirms He Was in ICU With COVID Pneumonia

 “I did get COVID again—but a far, far more serious strand, what doctors call ‘COVID pneumonia,’” he confirmed.
 “It landed me in intensive care for quite a while and it really was touch-and-go.”
 The affable host joked: “Some of you who’ve wanted to put me out of my misery darn near got what you wished for!
 So, sorry to disappoint you!”

-Cavuto, who is vaccinated and has long been open about his struggles with multiple sclerosis and cancer, also took shots at those who might suggest the jab got him sick.
+The fully vaccinated Cavuto—who has long been open about surviving cancer, living with multiple sclerosis, and undergoing open-heart surgery in 2016— also took shots at the anti-vaxxers who might suggest the jab got him sick.

 “The vaccine didn’t cause that.
 That grassy knoll theory has come up a lot.
 My very compromised immune system did...
 I’m among the vulnerable three percent or so of the population that cannot sustain the full benefits of a vaccine,” he explained.
 “But let me be clear, doctors say had I not been vaccinated at all, I wouldn’t be here.”